Hey Ollie blog readers! We’re offering you an exclusive 60% OFF your starter box! Try now!

 Share article

-Poop eating is a fairly common habit in dogs, especially puppies, but that doesn’t make the behavior less gross for pet parents.
+Dogs eating poop is a fairly common habit, especially in puppies, but that doesn’t make the behavior less gross for pet parents.
 Understanding why your dog may be snacking on stools can help you determine how to stop this unpleasant behavior or, at least, learn how to manage your dog’s environment and minimize poop-eating opportunities.
 Learn the most common medical and behavioral reasons why dogs eat poop—whether it’s their own or another pet’s—and some helpful advice on how to address each cause.

 Dogs Will Be Dogs: Poop Eating Is a Natural Behavior